idefix-code/tutorial/GettingStarted/RunningOnGPUs.md

 # Running on a GPU

 The idea behind Idefix is to be able to run easily your code on a CPU or a GPU cluster.
-Here, we will demonstrate how this is done on the LMU cluster.
+Here, we will demonstrate how this is done on the Jureca cluster in Germany.

 <!-- toc -->